forestryio/docusaurus-forestry-starter/docs/doc2.md

 ---
 slug: doc2
-title: Document Number 2
+title: API

 ---
 This is a link to [another document.](doc3.md) This is a link to an [external page.](http://www.example.com/)

+This document was edited in Forestry.